-She was previously the

-Executive Director of the Group

-from January 2004 to February

-2011.
-Ms Ng sits on the boards

-of several subsidiaries in the

-Group.
-She is the Chairman

-of Mercatus Co-operative

-Ltd and a director of NTUC

-Enterprise Co-operative Ltd. She

-is also an independent nonexecutive director of Singapore

-Technologies Engineering Ltd.
+She was previously the Executive Director of the Group from January 2004 to February 2011.
+Ms Ng sits on the boards of several subsidiaries in the Group.
+She serves as an independent non-executive director of NTUC Enterprise Co-operative Ltd and Singapore Technologies Engineering Ltd.